Klodii/dotfiles/.config/nvim/README.md

 Close suggestion window:
     - Insert mode:
-        - `crl-e` to close the suggestion window that appear while you are typing
+        - `^-e` to open/close the suggestion window that appear while you are typing

 Open history list:
 Vim can show and make you select the previous commands/searched executed,